CRUD Operations

 Insert with Transaction

-To insert within a transaction, pass the transaction ID:
+To insert within a transaction, use a transactional database instance:

 // Begin transaction